takugian/quick-tutorials-with-aws/dynamodb/dynamotableindexes/README.md

 # dynamotableindexes

-This project creates:
-- A DynamoDB table
-    - Global Secondary Index configured;
-    - Local Secondary Index configured;
+This project creates a DynamoDB table with Global Secondary Index (GSI) and Local Secondary Index (LSI) configured.

 ## Helpful links